Allow ×

 BRUSHING

-This process uses natural teasles or metal teeth to draw the fibres and create
+This process uses natural teasles or metal teeth to draw the fibres and create a directional pile on the surface of the cloth.
+Lambswool, cashmere and mohair are often brushed.

 Textile Heritage